• Post author:

 Next page give you the name of the Responsible Party, and pilot if you want to add that.
 Add yourself here as well.
 Just click the box under “PILOT”.
 Click “NEXT” and we’re into the meat and potatoes of the application.

 Fill in the 107.145 “WAIVER SAFETY EXPLANATION” boxes.
 State that drones you’ll fly will all be .88 pounds or less, include RID, prop guards, and anti-collision lights.
-If you’re applying for a drone from .88 pounds to 3.5 pounds, include the PRS model, and attach the ASTM certification paperwork at the next step.
+If you’re applying for a drone from .88 pounds to 3.5 pounds, include the PRS model, and attach the ASTM certification paperwork at the next step if you have it.
+If you don’t, mention that you’ll be using the ParaZero ASTM Certified SafeAir Mavic 3 PRS.
+Include a link if you want.
+It is NOT required that you already own the ParaZero SafeAir system before you apply for the waiver.
 Include some of the provision you’ll find in approved 107.39 waivers.
 You can find them at the FAA’s accepted waiver page.
-And include a brief safety mitigation plan based on the provision in the approved 107.39 waivers (I was told if you’re explanation guidelines is over 100 words, it’s too long).
-You’ll add things like requiring a VO, preflight safety meeting, coordination with event staff, alternate LZs, etc. Choose a start date, 30 days is plenty, and they’ll adjust it accordingly.
+Go to that page and search 107.39 Waivers.
+And include a brief safety mitigation plan based on the provision in the approved 107.39 waivers.
+Keep it from being too long, but 150 words or so is good.
+You’ll add things like requiring a VO, preflight safety meeting, coordination with event staff, alternate LZs, etc. Read the approved waivers for more ideas.
+I can’t stress that enough.
+Choose a start date, 60 days is plenty, and they’ll adjust it accordingly.
 Choose an end date, and make it as long as you can.
 Fill in the location box by mentioning where you want to fly.
 I suggest all of Class G, and controlled airspace up to UASFM limits.
 400’ is the max altitude with LAANC permission, and check any existing waivers or authorizations you want to include in this application.
 I suggest just leaving this blank for now.
 You can add this waiver to future applications.

 Click “NEXT” and add any compliant drones from your inventory here, then “NEXT” again, and this takes you to the final page.
-Review your application and add any attachments here, such as your ASTM certification.
+Review your application and add any attachments here, such as your ASTM certification if you have it.
 Double check everything again, and click “SUBMIT”.

 It’s that simple these days.
 If you get a Request of Information (RFI), that means you didn’t include something, or they’d like a bit more info from you.
-If you do, simply answer those questions, and submit that addition information within 30 days.
+The most common we see is asking what missions you’ll be using.
+Make sure you do that in your original application.
+If you do get an RFI, simply answer those questions, and submit that addition information within 30 days.

 Once you get your waiver, simply follow the included provision when you fly, and you’re good to go.
 Your final waiver will contain a total of around 22 or so special and common provisions.
 But none of them are overly burdensome, unlike OOP waivers of the past.
 Compliance with each of these is incredibly simple.